kwanyoungpark/VECA/README.md

 ## Notification

 This repository currently only contains examples of VECA, i.e. doesn't contain any main codes of VECA.

-It means that installing and making custom environments with VECA is currently not available.
+That is, installing and making custom environments with VECA is **currently not available**.
 (End-user examples are available.)
-We are planning to release the complete source code of VECA after acceptance.

 ## Contents